jm27/p0/Journal/ReadMe.md

-## Journal Dev Notes
+## com.github.jm27.p0.Journal Dev Notes

 # Overview
-Personal Journal of notes from Lectures.
+Personal com.github.jm27.p0.Journal of notes from Lectures.
 This program allows user to create notes and store them in chronological order, to be retrieved when needed.

 # User Stories
 - As an Admin, I want to organize work, so that I can have control over my notes.